loloDawit/AWS-CSA-2021-study-notes/courses/vpc/vpc.md

     - A peering connection enables us to route traffic via private IP addresses between two peered VPCs.

+* **Elastic IP Addresses**

+    - A static, public IPv4 address.
+    - You can associate an Elastic IP address with any instance or network interface for any VPC in your account.
+    - You can mask the failure of an instance by rapidly remapping the address to another instance in your VPC.
+    - Your Elastic IP addresses remain associated with your AWS account until you explicitly release them.
+    - AWS imposes a small hourly charge when EIPs aren’t associated with a running instance, or when they are associated with a stopped instance or an unattached network interface.
+    - You’re limited to five Elastic IP addresses.

 * **VPC Endpoints:**

     - Enables private connectivity to services hosted in AWS, from within our VPC without using an Internet Gateway, VPN, Network Address Translation (NAT) devices, or firewall proxies.